bgeorgios/XSEAr/R/mcmcGEV.md

 To propose new values, random walks are used: $\mu_{new}=\mu+\epsilon$ , $\sigma_{new}=\sigma+\epsilon$, $\xi_{new}=\xi+\epsilon$, where $\epsilon$ follows a Gaussian distribution with zero mean and a standard deviation of 0.1.

-The proposals and priors can be modified accordingly as per needed.
+The proposals and priors can be modified accordingly, as per needed...